Aliases for PTGER2 Gene

 GeneCards Summary for PTGER2 Gene

-PTGER2 (Prostaglandin E Receptor 2 (Subtype EP2), 53kDa) is a Protein Coding gene.
-Diseases associated with PTGER2 include asthma, aspirin-induced and colorectal cancer.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
-GO annotations related to this gene include G-protein coupled receptor activity and prostaglandin E receptor activity.
-An important paralog of this gene is TBXA2R.
+PTGER2 (Prostaglandin E Receptor 2) is a Protein Coding gene.
+Diseases associated with PTGER2 include Asthma, Nasal Polyps, And Aspirin Intolerance and Asthma.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and prostaglandin E receptor activity.
+An important paralog of this gene is PTGDR.

 Prostanoid receptors are activated by the endogenous ligands prostaglandin (PG) D2, PGE2, PGF2alpha, PGH2, prostacyclin (PGI2) and thromboxane A2.
 Cyclooxygenase (COX) converts arachidonic acid to PGH2, from which the other prostaglandins are synthesized.